rmholmes/rmholmes.github.io/_pages/talks.md

 {% include base_path %}

-* **Atlantic ocean heat transport enabled by Indo-Pacific heat uptake and mixing** (October 2019), CLEX Tropical Variability Seminar, Sydney, Australia
+* Atlantic ocean heat transport enabled by Indo-Pacific heat uptake and mixing (October 2019), **CLEX Tropical Variability Seminar, Sydney, Australia**

-* **Global ocean heat transport and mixing in the eastern tropical Pacific** (September-October 2019), Three 1 hour seminars at LOCEAN Paris, IGD Grenoble and LEGOS Toulouse, France
+* Global ocean heat transport and mixing in the eastern tropical Pacific (September-October 2019), Three 1 hour seminars at **LOCEAN Paris, IGD Grenoble and LEGOS Toulouse, France**

+* Diabatic contributions to the ocean's meridional heat transport (September 2018), Talk at the **COSIMA Workshop Talk, Australian National University, Canberra, Australia**

-* **Diabatic Contributions to the Ocean's Meridional Heat Transport** (July 2019), Talk at IUGG conference, Montreal, Canada
+* Diabatic Contributions to the Ocean's Meridional Heat Transport (July 2019), Talk at **IUGG conference, Montreal, Canada**

-* **Tracer Transport within Abyssal Mixing Layers** (July 2019), Talk at IUGG conference, Montreal, Canada
+* Tracer Transport within Abyssal Mixing Layers** (July 2019), Talk at **IUGG conference, Montreal, Canada**

-* **Warm Water Volume Variability over ENSO events** (January 2019), Talk at the Centre for Southern Hemisphere Ocean Research ENSO Symposium, CSIRO, Hobart, Australia
+* Warm Water Volume Variability over ENSO events (January 2019), Talk at the **Centre for Southern Hemisphere Ocean Research ENSO Symposium, CSIRO, Hobart, Australia**

-* **Diabatic contributions to the ocean's meridional heat transport** (December 2018), Poster presentation at the Frontiers of Fluid Mechanics workshop, Bureau of Meteorology, Sydney, Australia
+* Diabatic contributions to the ocean's meridional heat transport (December 2018), Poster presentation at the **Frontiers of Fluid Mechanics workshop, Bureau of Meteorology, Sydney, Australia**

-* **Tracer transport within abyssal mixing layers** (December 2018), talk at the bottom boundary layer turbulence and the ocean's overturning circulation workshop, Massachusetts Institute of Technology, Boston, U.S.A.
+* Tracer transport within abyssal mixing layers (December 2018), talk at the **bottom boundary layer turbulence and the ocean's overturning circulation workshop, Massachusetts Institute of Technology, Boston, U.S.A.**

-* **Dianeutral circulation in the abyss: Tracer transport and the role of seafloor geometry** (November 2018), Departmental seminar at the National Centre for Atmospheric Research (NCAR), Boulder, Colorado, U.S.A.
+* Dianeutral circulation in the abyss: Tracer transport and the role of seafloor geometry (November 2018), Departmental seminar at the **National Centre for Atmospheric Research (NCAR), Boulder, Colorado, U.S.A.**

-* **Diabatic contributions to the ocean's meridional heat transport** (November 2018), Poster presentation at the Centre of Excellence for Climate Extremes (CLEX) Annual workshop, Wollongong, Australia
+* Diabatic contributions to the ocean's meridional heat transport (November 2018), Poster presentation at the **Centre of Excellence for Climate Extremes (CLEX) Annual workshop, Wollongong, Australia**

-* **Ocean heat transport in temperature coordinates and what it can tell us about ocean processes and their role in climate** (July 2018), Research School of Earth Sciences, Australian National University, Canberra, Australia
+* Ocean heat transport in temperature coordinates and what it can tell us about ocean processes and their role in climate (July 2018), **Research School of Earth Sciences, Australian National University, Canberra, Australia**

-* **Numerical Mixing in the COSIMA models** (May 2018), COSIMA Workshop Talk, Australian National University, Canberra, Australia
+* Numerical Mixing in the COSIMA models (May 2018), **COSIMA Workshop Talk, Australian National University, Canberra, Australia**

-* **Water mass transformation techniques applied to two problems in
+* Water mass transformation techniques applied to two problems in
-  oceanography: 1) tropical heat transport and 2) Antarctic Bottom Water upwelling** (Feb 2018), College of Oceanic and Atmospheric Sciences Seminar, Oregon State University, Corvallis, Oregon, U.S.A.
+  oceanography: 1) tropical heat transport and 2) Antarctic Bottom Water upwelling (Feb 2018), **College of Oceanic and Atmospheric Sciences Seminar, Oregon State University, Oregon, U.S.A.**

-* **The Pacific Cold Tongue: The Blender of the Global Ocean** (Feb 2018), Ocean Sciences Meeting Poster, Portland, Oregon, U.S.A.
+* The Pacific Cold Tongue: The Blender of the Global Ocean (Feb 2018), **Ocean Sciences Meeting Poster, Portland, Oregon, U.S.A.**

 * **Warm-to-Cold Ocean Heat Transport and its Variability in the Pacific** (Nov 2017, with Maurice Huguenin-Virchaux), UNSW ENSO Workshop Talk,